 All nursing courses integrate theory and clinical experience.
-Failure to receive a satisfactory grade in either theory OR the clinical experience portion of the course will result in a failing grade.
-All nursing major field courses must be passed before proceeding to the next level.
-A grade of “C” or higher is required in BIOL 195C, BIOL 196C and BIOL 202C, Math elective of MATH 120C or higher-level Math to enter or progress in the nursing courses.
+Failure to receive a satisfactory grade in either theory or the clinical experience portion of the course will result in a failing grade.
+All Nursing major field courses must be passed before proceeding to the next level.
+A grade of C or higher is required in BIOL 195C, BIOL 196C, BIOL 202C, and a math elective (MATH 120C or higher) to enter or progress in the nursing courses.